realworldocaml/book/en/variables-and-functions.md

-Note that the scope of `language_list` is just the expression `String.concat ~sep:"-" language_list`, and is not available at the toplevel, as we can see if we try to access it now.
+Note that the scope of `language_list` is just the expression `String.concat ~sep:"-" language_list`, and is not available at the top level, as we can see if we try to access it now.

 ```ocaml
 # language_list;;